 Direction Name IEEE Name Description

 Rx Access dot1xAuthBackendAcce 802.1X-based:

 Challenges ssChallenges Counts the number of times

 that the switch receives the

 first request from the backend

 server following the first

 response from the supplicant.

 Indicates that the backend

 server has communication

 with the switch.

 MAC-based:

 Counts all Access Challenges

 received from the backend

 server for this port (left-most

 table) or client (right-most

+table)

 table).

 Rx Other dot1xAuthBackendOther 802.1X-based:

+Rx Other Requests dot1xAuthBackendOther RequestsToSupplicant

+Rx 802.1X-based:

-Requests RequestsToSupplicant Counts the number of times
+Rx 802.1X-based: Counts the number of times

-that the switch sends an EAP

-Request packet following the

-first to the supplicant.

-Indicates that the backend

-server chose an EAP-method.
+Indicates that the backend server chose an EAP-method.
+MAC-based: Not applicable.

-MAC-based:

-Not applicable.

-Rx Auth. dot1xAuthBackendAuth 802.1X- and MAC-based:

-Successes Successes Counts the number of times

-that the switch receives a

-success indication.
-Indicates

-that the supplicant/client has

-successfully authenticated to

-successfully authenticated to the backend server.

-Rx Auth. dot1xAuthBackendAuth •

 Rx Auth.
-Failures dot1xAuthBackendAuth Fails the backend server.

-Rx the backend server.
-802.1X- and MAC-based:

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the supplicant/client has not

-Rx the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the supplicant/client has not authenticated to the backend

-Failures Fails the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the supplicant/client has not authenticated to the backend server.

-Failures Fails dot1xAuthBackendResp the backend server.
-802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
-This indicates that the supplicant/client has not authenticated to the backend server.
-802.1X-based:
+Successes dot1xAuthBackendAuth Successes 802.1X- and MAC-based: Counts the number of times that the switch receives a success indication.
+Indicates that the supplicant/client has successfully authenticated to the backend server.
+Rx Auth.
+Failures dot1xAuthBackendAuth Fails 802.1X- and MAC-based: Counts the number of times that the switch receives a failure message.
+This indicates that the supplicant/client has not authenticated to the backend server. Тх Responses dot1xAuthBackendResp onses Counts the number of times that the switch attempts to send a supplicant's first response packet to the backend server.

-response packet to the backend server.
 Indicates the switch attempted communication with the backend server.
 Possible retransmissions are not counted.

-MAC-based:

-Counts all the backend server packets sent from the switch towards the backend server for a given port (left-most table) or client (right-most table).
+MAC-based: Counts all the backend server packets sent from the switch towards the backend server for a given port (left-most table) or client (right-most table).
 Possible retransmissions are not counted.